The Royal-Mach-Gaensslen Prize for Mental Health Research

 The Royal-Mach-Gaensslen Prize for Mental Health Research is funded by a generous donation from the Mach-Gaensslen Foundation, building upon the wishes of its founders, Mr. Vaclav Mach and Dr. Hanni Gaensslen, to support mental health research.

-Each year for ten years, $100,000 will be available to be awarded to one person (or a research team of up to three persons) per competition.
+The award of $100,000 is be available annually to one person (or a research team of up to three persons) per competition.
 The Prize is awarded with the expectation that the recipient(s) will continue to demonstrate excellence in their field of work.
 If no appropriate candidate is found, the Prize will be deferred for one year.

 Eligible candidates outstanding researchers who are 45 years of age or younger at the application date and are Canadian citizens living in Canada, or residing abroad but committed to return to Canada within six months from the date of the Prize.
 Non-Canadian citizens who are currently residing in Canada and who intend on living in Canada for the 12 months following award of the prize are also eligible.
 In addition, candidates must have a primary affiliation with a Canadian academic/research institution and their research shall be in a mental health discipline.